-- 8.1.
+8.1.
 GRANT OF STOCK APPRECIATION RIGHTS.
-The Committee is authorized to grant Stock Appreciation Rights to Participants on the following terms and conditions: - (a) RIGHT TO PAYMENT.
-Upon the exercise of a SAR, the Participant has the right to receive, for each Share with respect to which the SAR is being exercised, the excess, if any, of: - (1) The Fair Market Value of one Share on the date of exercise; over - (2) The base price of the SAR as determined by the Committee and set forth in the Award Certificate, which shall not be less than the Fair Market Value of one Share on the Grant Date. - (b) PROHIBITION ON REPRICING.
-Except as otherwise provided in Article 14, without the prior approval of stockholders of the Company: (i) the base price of a SAR may not be reduced, directly or indirectly, (ii) a SAR may not be cancelled or surrendered in exchange for Options, SARs or other Awards with an exercise or base price that is less than the base price of the original SAR, (iii) a SAR may not be cancelled or surrendered in exchange for other Awards if the current Fair Market Value of the Shares underlying the SAR is lower than the base price per share of the SAR, and (iv) a SAR may not be cancelled or surrendered for value (in cash or otherwise) from a Participant if the current Fair Market Value of the Shares underlying the SAR is lower than the base price per share of the SAR. - (c) TIME AND CONDITIONS OF EXERCISE.
+The Committee is authorized to grant Stock Appreciation Rights to Participants on the following terms and conditions:

+(a) RIGHT TO PAYMENT.
+Upon the exercise of a SAR, the Participant has the right to receive, for each Share with respect to which the SAR is being exercised, the excess, if any, of:

+(1) The Fair Market Value of one Share on the date of exercise; over

+(2) The base price of the SAR as determined by the Committee and set forth in the Award Certificate, which shall not be less than the Fair Market Value of one Share on the Grant Date.

+(b) PROHIBITION ON REPRICING.
+Except as otherwise provided in Article 14, without the prior approval of stockholders of the Company: (i) the base price of a SAR may not be reduced, directly or indirectly, (ii) a SAR may not be cancelled or surrendered in exchange for Options, SARs or other Awards with an exercise or base price that is less than the base price of the original SAR, (iii) a SAR may not be cancelled or surrendered in exchange for other Awards if the current Fair Market Value of the Shares underlying the SAR is lower than the base price per share of the SAR, and (iv) a SAR may not be cancelled or surrendered for value (in cash or otherwise) from a Participant if the current Fair Market Value of the Shares underlying the SAR is lower than the base price per share of the SAR is lower than the base price per share of the SAR is lower than the base price per share of the SAR is lower than the base price per share of the SAR is lower than the base price per share of the SAR.

+(c) TIME AND CONDITIONS OF EXERCISE.
 The Committee shall determine the time or times at which a SAR may be exercised in whole or in part, subject to Section 13.6.
-Except for SARs granted to Participants outside the United States, no SAR shall be exercisable for more than ten years from the Grant Date. - (d) NO DEFERRAL FEATURE.
-No SAR shall provide for any feature for the deferral of compensation other than the deferral of recognition of income until the exercise or disposition of the SAR. - (e) NO DIVIDEND EQUIVALENTS.
+Except for SARs granted to Participants outside the United States, no SAR shall be exercisable for more than ten years from the Grant Date.

+(d) NO DEFERRAL FEATURE.
+No SAR shall provide for any feature for the deferral of compensation other than the deferral of recognition of income until the exercise or disposition of the SAR.

+(e) NO DIVIDEND EQUIVALENTS.
 No SAR shall provide for Dividend Equivalents.